ArpitaChatterjee/Routine-Analysis-of-a-Comedian/README.md

 # Routine-Analysis-of-a-Comedian

-Build a dataset with the transcript for the 10 most popular comedians, by using web scrapping, and developed a sentiment analysis model, on which topic modeling was applied and on basis of the above two analysis, the conclusion was done as to why one is prefered over other, and recommendation of the similar script was done.
+Build a dataset using the transcript for the 10 popular comedians, using web scrapping, and applied various NLP techniques like sentiment analysis, topic modeling, text generation, and recommended similar comedians based on similar preferences.